 Home page

 Our team undertakes research on ecological and evolutionary dynamics.
 We primarily use field data and experiments to explore links between biodiversity and environmental change.
 We also build models to forecast changes in animal and plant populations, which in turn help us develop strategies to conserve biodiversity.
-Increasingly, we’re integrating data and models using participatory approaches (such as scenario planning) that involve policy makers from the get-go.
+Increasingly, we’re integrating data and models using participatory approaches such as scenario planning that involve communities and policy makers from the get-go.

 - Plant evolution and global change.
-We work in Mediterranean-type ecosystems in Australia and Spain to determine whether plant populations can successfully evolve through key traits to keep up with the rate of environmental change.
-Recently we have been incorporating genomics and glasshouse experiments into our work on rapid evolution, climate change and novel fire regimes.
+We work in Mediterranean-type ecosystems to determine whether plant populations can successfully evolve through key traits to keep up with the rate of environmental change.
+Recently we have started to incorporate genetics and glasshouse experiments into our work on contemporary evolution, climate change and novel fire regimes.

 - Fire ecology and management.
 A common goal of fire management is to avoid population extinctions due to inappropriate fire regimes.
-Our work on this front aims to determine what mix of fire-driven variation (pyrodiversity) will promote biodiversity, and how desirable levels of pyrodiversity can be achieved over time.
+Our work on this front aims to determine what mix of fire-driven variation (sometimes called pyrodiversity) will promote biodiversity and how to achieve it.

 - Animal ecology.
 We undertake field studies of fascinating mammals, birds and reptiles in southern Australia.
-Through learning about animals we develop and test ecological theory (about animal succession, environmental heterogeneity and edge effects) and do practical things like identify critical habitat and determine the best way to manage invasive predators.
+Through learning about animals we develop and test ecological theory and do practical things like identify critical habitat and determine the best way to manage invasive predators.

 - Conservation decision making.
 Making conservation decisions is hard because ecosystems are complex and there are a range of social and environmental values in play.
 We support conservation decisions by developing approaches for monitoring biodiversity and exploring how different management strategies perform under possible futures.
 More and more we find that co-designing scenarios with policy makers, land managers and people affected by decisions leads to better conservation outcomes.

 If you’d like to join us or visit us then check out the opportunities page.
-You can also follow our group on Instagram, and individual team members on Twitter, to keep up with our latest work in the field and lab.
+You can also seek out and follow our individual team members on a variety of social media – we have recently shifted to Bluesky – to keep up with our latest work in the field and lab.

 -